William Edgar Marshall (1837–1906)

 Engraving and etching on tissue-thin India paper, trimmed with a narrow margin around the image borderline and backed with a support sheet.

 Size: (support sheet) 56.4 x 43.5 cm; (sheet); 35.4 x 30.1 cm; (image borderline) 34.6 x 29.2 cm.

 Condition: a strong and well-printed impression trimmed close to the image borderline and laid upon an archival support sheet of millennium quality washi paper that provides a wide margin.
 There are many small spots of watercolour retouching but they are virtually invisible.

-I am selling this marvellously dramatic landscape etching that seems to glow with the strong contrasts of shadow and raking light, for the total cost of AU$238 (currently US$183.44/EUR151.80/GBP135.05 at the time of this listing) including Express Mail (EMS) postage and handling to anywhere in the world, but not (of course) any import duties/taxes imposed by some countries.
+I am selling this famous engraving—a masterwork of engraving based on the incredible fineness of its execution—for AU$349 (currently US$248.81/EUR220.66/GBP187.75 at the time of posting this print) including postage and handling to anywhere in the world, but not (of course) any import duties/taxes imposed by some countries.

-If you are interested in purchasing this closely observed and sensitively rendered etching showing two travellers walking beside a stream in a rocky gorge, please contact me (firstname.lastname@example.org) and I will send you a PayPal invoice to make the payment easy.
+If you are interested in purchasing this historically important engraving, please contact me (firstname.lastname@example.org) and I will send you a PayPal invoice to make the payment easy.